LovelessCodes/msgzwiki/missions.md

 All Missions will end up having at least a cache of valuable loot.

 ## Loot Missions
+!!!
+On these missions, there are no actual bandits
+!!!
 ### [!badge size="xl" text="Easy" variant="success"]
 ==- Construction Crate
 ==-